-Accomplishments of Scott County Iowa Growth Fund Celebrated
+FCF Celebrates Accomplishments of Scott County Iowa Growth Fund Participants

-On June 8, community guests gathered to celebrate the accomplishments of 6 child care and preschool centers completing the Growth Fund Program in Scott County, Iowa.
-With funding support from Scott County Kids and Iowa Department of Human Services, First Children’s Finance’s Growth Fund Program’s unique business approach has helped this Cohort to improve their operations, facilities and to add services for the families in Scott County.
+On June 8, 2017, community guests gathered in Davenport to celebrate the accomplishments of 6 child care and preschool centers completing First Children’s Finance’s Growth Fund Program in Scott County.
+With funding support from Scott County Kids and Iowa Department of Human Services, the Growth Fund Program’s unique business approach has helped this Cohort to improve their operations, facilities and to add services for the families in Scott County.

 Recognized at the celebration were:

 Creative Beginnings Achievement Center in Davenport, Director and Owner Rhonda Eckhart;

 Discovery Learning Center in Parkview, Director and Owner Cherrie Claeys;

 Immanuel Lutheran Preschool & Child Care in Davenport, Director Kathy Yaudas;

 Quad City Montessori School in Davenport, Director Elizabeth Bouslough;